Resilient Maryland

 About Groundswell

-Groundswell builds community power to improve local resilience for everyone and cut electricity bills in half for our neighbors who need savings the most.
-We use community solar, resilience hubs, and energy efficiency to preserve affordable housing, strengthen the grid, and support local economic development.
-Our people-centric and place-based programs are tailored to deliver tangible benefits and align with local priorities across the Heartland, Mid-Atlantic, and Southeast.
-Groundswell leverages our SolMate™ data platform to enable scale while ensuring measurable success.
+Groundswell builds community power to cut electricity bills in half and strengthen local resilience.
+We use community solar, energy storage, energy efficiency, and ethical AI to preserve affordable housing, strengthen the grid, and support local economic development.
+Our people-centric, place-based programs serve community-based partners across the Heartland, Mid-Atlantic, and Southeast.
 We’re on track to deliver over $29 million in annual energy savings to more than 36,000 families and deploy more than 40 resilience hubs across 12 states by 2030.